-Neurofilaments are a major component of the neuronal cytoskeleton, located primarily in the axon.
-Their dysregulation, which impairs axonal transport, has been shown to play an important role in the pathogenesis of ALS (Collard et al., 1995).
-In patients with ALS, the level of neurofilaments in the cerebrospinal fluid (CSF) is significantly elevated (Xu et al., 2016; Rossi et al., 2018).
+miR-9 targets neurofilaments which are a major component of the neuronal cytoskeleton, located primarily in the axon.
+Their dysregulation has been shown to play an important role in the pathogenesis of ALS (Collard et al., 1995).
+In the cerebrospinal fluid (CSF) of ALS patients, levels of neurofilament heavy and light chains are significantly elevated (Xu et al., 2016; Rossi et al., 2018).
 TDP-43 mutations result in miR-9 down-regulation (Zhang et al., 2013), which may account for neurofilament dysregulation in TDP-43 pathology.

 Author: Frank Lee